 Dual diagnosis provides a multi-layered and specialized process for the person and their co-occurring disorders (like ADHD and substance abuse).
 Let’s take a look at some of the elements that may be part of a person’s journey toward recovery.

-Detoxification is a crucial part of the process and can be seen in nearly every case of drug addiction.
+Drug and alcohol detoxification is a crucial part of the process and can be seen in nearly every case of drug addiction.
 Detox is especially important in co-occurring disorder cases because the physical aspects of drug addiction must be treated first.
 Detox is a process of ridding the body of toxic substances.
 This should be done under medical supervision and a professional team.
 Detoxing at home (often called “cold turkey”) is not recommended because detox can be unpredictable and dangerous at times.
 After detox comes more personalized and specific treatment.

-In many cases, a person will proceed to inpatient/residential treatment after detox.
+In many cases, a person will proceed to residential treatment after detox.
 This program has a person living and sleeping in a rehab center for the remainder of their treatment.
 Each person has their own structured schedule in a safe environment.
 The time spent at the rehab center depends on the severity of a person’s addiction.
 Inpatient offers the best chance for long-term recovery, especially for dual diagnosis.

 Therapy plays an essential part in the recovery process, as well.
 When dealing with both ADHD and substance abuse, therapy is extremely important.
 Psychotherapy (individual or group) helps a person change, cope, and understand their addiction/mental disorder.
 Behavioral therapies like cognitive behavioral therapy (CBT) play huge roles in treating both ADHD and addiction.
 Dual diagnosis treatment involves alleviating the physical aspects of addiction, as well as setting up a person for the future.